CamrenPanganiban/Project1-UCI-Bootcamp/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the Personal Home IP.
+Access to this machine is only allowed from the Personal Home IP through SSH.

 Machines within the network can only be accessed by Jump Box, IP 172.31.41.120.